-Children’s Wish Foundation International.
-This Atlanta-based nonprofit grants wishes to children with advanced illness, including advanced cancer.
+Children’s Wish Foundation International grants wishes to children with advanced illness, including advanced cancer.
 Children under the age of three can participate in the organization's Young Minds program, which provides children younger than 4 or those with a cognitive age younger than 4, a gift from a variety of choices.

-The Clayton Dabney Foundation for Kids with Cancer.
-Through the Medicine of the Heart program, this foundation provides families with children in the last stages of terminal cancer assistance in creating everlasting memories by providing last wishes, gifts, special events, family travel, and financial assistance with household expenses.
-This program is arranged through the parents and is anonymous to the child.
+The Clayton Dabney Foundation for Kids with Cancer gives families with children in the last stages of terminal cancer assistance in creating everlasting memories by providing last wishes, gifts, special events, family travel, and financial assistance with household expenses.

-Give Kids the World.
-The Give Kids the World Village is a 70-acre resort in Central Florida that offers accommodation, entertainment, and other attractions for children with life-threatening illnesses.
-The charity provides children between the ages of 3 and 18, and their families, free vacations to help create long-lasting memories.
+Give Kids the World is a nonprofit resort in Central Florida that provides weeklong, cost-free vacations to children with life-threatening illnesses and their families.
 A child must be sponsored by one of more than 250 wish-granting organizations in the country or a children's hospital affiliated with Give Kids the World.

-Granted Wish Foundation.
-The Granted Wish Foundation fulfills wishes for physically challenged children and young adults under the age of 25.
+The Granted Wish Foundation fulfills wishes for physically challenged children and young adults between the ages of 5 and 25.
 Wishes are limited to one per family and for those who have not received a wish by another organization.

-Hope Kids.
-This charity hosts regular events and activities that help restore hope for the future.
+Hope Kids hosts regular events and activities that help restore hope for the future.
 Hope Kids also provides a support community for children with advanced illnesses and their families.

-Jason's Dream for Kids.
-Jason's Dreams for Kids grants wishes to children diagnosed with advanced disease living in New Jersey.
+Jason's Dream for Kids grants wishes to children diagnosed with advanced disease living in New Jersey.
 The organization relies on medical professionals and parents for referrals and determines medical eligibility by speaking with the health care team.

-Make-a-Wish Foundation.
-Make-a-Wish grants wishes to children between 2 ½ and 18 years old with life-threatening medical conditions.
+Make-a-Wish Foundation grants wishes to children between 2 ½ and 18 years old with life-threatening medical conditions.
 The organization accepts referrals from health care professionals and parents, and children can even nominate themselves.

-Sunshine Foundation.
-This foundation is committed to fulfilling the dreams of children 3 to 18 years old who have advanced cancer or special needs and those who have faced abuse.
+Sunshine Foundation helps fulfill the dreams of children 3 to 18 years old who have advanced cancer, special needs, or who have faced abuse.

-Wishing Star.
-This charity grants wishes to children with advanced illnesses who are between 3 and 21 years old and live in Eastern and Central Washington and Idaho.
+Wishing Star grants wishes to children with advanced illnesses who are between 3 and 21 years old and live in Eastern and Central Washington and Idaho.
 This organization focuses on providing positive and uplifting experiences for children with life-threatening or life-shortening illnesses.

-Wishing Well Foundation USA.
-This organization is committed to granting wishes for children with advanced illness.
+Wishing Well Foundation USA is committed to granting wishes for children with advanced illness.
 Children between the ages of 3 and 18 years old are eligible to apply.

 Wish fulfillment organizations for adults and families

-Deliver the Dream.
-This organization provides families living with an advanced illness, whether the illness involves a child or a parent, the chance to enjoy a 3-day retreat.
-Health care providers or one of Deliver the Dream's partnering organizations are responsible for referring families to the program.
+Deliver the Dream provides families living with an advanced illness, whether the illness involves a child or a parent, the chance to enjoy a 3-day retreat.

-Dream Foundation.
-The Dream Foundation fulfills the wishes of adults with advanced illnesses.
+Dream Foundation fulfills the wishes of adults with advanced illnesses.
 The foundation helps adults find peace and closure with the realization of a final wish.
-Dream Foundation grants requests to adults whose life expectancy, confirmed by their physicians, is one year or less.
-They must also confirm that they have limited resources.
+Dream Foundation grants requests to adults whose life expectancy is 9 months or less.

-Second Wind Dreams.
-This fulfillment organization works to enhance the life of those living in elder care communities in the United States and Canada.
-By granting wishes to those living in nursing, assisted living, and hospice facilities, this organization desires to change the perception of aging.
+Second Wind Dreams works to enhance the life of those living in elder care communities in the United States and Canada and grants wishes to those living in nursing, assisted living, and hospice facilities.

-United Special Sportsman Alliance.
-This wish-granting organization specializes in providing children with disabilities or advanced illness and disabled veterans an outdoor adventure of their dreams.
+United Special Sportsman Alliance specializes in providing children with disabilities or advanced illness and disabled veterans an outdoor adventure of their dreams.
 Trips include hunting, fishing, water sports, and other activities.